docker/machine/docs/index.md

 #### Microsoft Azure

 Create machines on [Microsoft Azure](http://azure.microsoft.com/).

 You need to create a subscription with a cert.
-Run these commands:
+Run these commands and answer the questions:

     $ openssl req -x509 -nodes -days 365 -newkey rsa:1024 -keyout mycert.pem -out mycert.pem
     $ openssl pkcs12 -export -out mycert.pfx -in mycert.pem -name "My Certificate"
     $ openssl x509 -inform pem -in mycert.pem -outform der -out mycert.cer

-Go to the Azure portal, go to the "Settings" page, then "Manage Certificates" and upload `mycert.cer`.
+Go to the Azure portal, go to the "Settings" page (you can find the link at the bottom of the left sidebar - you need to scroll), then "Management Certificates" and upload `mycert.cer`.

 Grab your subscription ID from the portal, then run `docker-machine create` with these details:

-    $ docker-machine create -d azure --azure-subscription-id="SUB_ID" --azure-subscription-cert="mycert.pem"
+    $ docker-machine create -d azure --azure-subscription-id="SUB_ID" --azure-subscription-cert="mycert.pem" A-VERY-UNIQUE-NAME

 Options:

- - `--azure-subscription-id`: Your Azure subscription ID.
+ - `--azure-subscription-id`: Your Azure subscription ID (A GUID like `d255d8d7-5af0-4f5c-8a3e-1545044b861e`).
  - `--azure-subscription-cert`: Your Azure subscription cert.

 The Azure driver uses the `b39f27a8b8c64d52b05eac6a62ebad85__Ubuntu-14_04_1-LTS-amd64-server-20140927-en-us-30GB` image by default.
 Note, this image is not available in the Chinese regions.
-In China you should specify `b549f4301d0b4295b8e76ceb65df47d4__Ubuntu-14_04_1-LTS-amd64-server-20140927-en-us-30GB`
+In China you should specify `b549f4301d0b4295b8e76ceb65df47d4__Ubuntu-14_04_1-LTS-amd64-server-20140927-en-us-30GB`.

+You may need to `machine ssh` in to the virtual machine and reboot to ensure that the OS is updated.

 #### Openstack
 Create machines on [Openstack](http://www.openstack.org/software/)